lpmayos/mcv_thesis/README.md

 **Method**: for each pair of sentences, compute their similarity (non-symmetric) as the sum of the similarity of each token in one sentence to the closest one in the other sentence, dividing by the number of tokens added.
 Then, discard the ones below threshold.

-**Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment3/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment3
+**Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment2/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo.

 **Execution**: see launch_experiments.sh